ink-splatters/discordgo/README.md

 # Non-TOS compliant fork of Discordgo

 This fork allows usage of normal discord accounts.
-The support sin't really proper and API versions might differ from endpoint to endpoint.
+The support isn't really proper and API versions might differ from endpoint to endpoint.

-Examples are probably out of date, but it's fine by me, this is mostly for personal use.
-However, feel free to do with it what you will.
+Both examples and documentation have been deleted, simply because I am to lazy to keep them updated.

+Fixes from the official library might be merged over from time to time, but no changes go the other way, as discordgo didn't want to accept changes regarding normal user accounts in the past.